 Each weekend of the first three stages of the NCHP pathways involves an element of supervision where students discuss their practice between training weekends with their peer cohort and tutors.

-Students actively on a NCHP pathway (up to and including Stage 3) are deemed to be under the supervision of their personal course tutor in respect of any practice sessions which are carried out on a non-commercial basis.
-Any students working on a commercial basis are obliged to have appropriate supervision, normally with a UKCP accredited supervisor.
+Students actively on an NCHP pathway (up to and including Stage 3) are deemed to be under the supervision of their personal course tutor regarding any practice sessions carried out on a non-commercial basis.

-Students are not to embark on any commercial practice until they are professionally capable and ready, the timing of this will depend on the student and their experience.
-NCHP recommends that no student starts commercial practice until at least successfully completing Stage 2.
+Students should not embark on commercial practice until they are professionally capable and ready.
+The timing of this will depend on the student and their experience.

-All commercial practice must be covered by adequate insurance and students must keep their practice with the limits of the presenting issues covered at, and appropriate to, their current level of training and competence.
+All commercial practice must be covered by adequate insurance, and students must keep their practice within the limits of the presenting issues covered and appropriate to their current level of training and competence.